Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Motivation: Bayesian variable selection and mixtures of -priors

-The conditional Lindley paradox is a consequence of the use of a common shrinkage factor $g$ for all coefficients and cannot be solved through alternative choices of $f(g \mid \bfgamma)$.
+The conditional Lindley paradox is a consequence of the use of a common shrinkage factor $g$ and cannot be solved through alternative choices {of the prior on a single shrinkage coefficient $g$}.
 This is because, as some coefficients grow, the estimate of the common $g$ also must grow.
 The result is that small but non-zero coefficient end up being shrunk towards zero.
-To remedy this, \cite{som2014paradoxes} propose the use of priors that allow for different shrinkage coefficients for various blocks of parameters.
-In the case of models $\mathcal{M}_0$ and $\mathcal{M}_a$ above, these block $g$-priors take the form
+To remedy this, \cite{som2014paradoxes} propose priors that allow for different shrinkage coefficients for various blocks of parameters.
+In the case of $\mathcal{M}_0$ and $\mathcal{M}_a$ above, these are

 and